finnmerlett/bacteriophage-project/README.txt

 ﻿
- This folder contains all the MATLAB code from Finn Merlett's research project into PAS with E.coli, T4 phage and the antibiotics Ampicillin and Streptomycin this academic year.
+ This folder contains all the MATLAB code from Finn Merlett's research project into PAS with E.coli, T4 phage and the antibiotics Ampicillin and Streptomycin  academic year 2018 - 2019.

  EXPERIMENTAL PLATES: LAYOUT -------------------------------------------